vipafattal/nhost_storage_copify/README.md

-## A dart command-line application to copy storage files from one project to another.
+## A dart command-line tool to copy storage files from one project to another.

 # How to use?